Gladys Maccabe: Early life

 The MacGaffin Gallery at Pottinger's Entry in Belfast was the venue for a group exhibition of experimental and modernist works with her husband, Nevill Johnson, Aaron McAfee and Olive Henry in 1946.
 Maccabe was one of seventy-three exhibitors when the Cultural Relations Committee took a touring exhibition of Contemporary Irish Painting to Rhode Island, Boston and to Ottawa.
 She was represented at the Royal Ulster Academy 's annual show in 1950 by a portrait of Her Majesty the Queen at Balmoral, July 1950.
 Maccabe showed in the 1956 Artists of Fame and Promise exhibition at the Leicester Galleries in London.

 Gladys and Max were members of the group of artists known as The Contemporary Ulster Group, which included Dan O'Neill, George Campbell, and Gerard Dillon, all of whom she had met during WW2.
 William Conor was also an associate and Maccabe painted his portrait in 1957.
-With the assistance of Olive Henry, Gladys formed the Ulster Society of Women Artists in 1957 with ten invited artists, as she felt that there was an untapped wealth of talent among the women artists of Northern Ireland.
+With the assistance of Olive Henry, Maccabe formed the Ulster Society of Women Artists in 1957 with ten invited artists, as she felt that there was an untapped wealth of talent among the women artists of Northern Ireland.
 Maccabe served as the Society's first President.
 The Society's first major exhibition was in the Belfast Museum and Art Gallery in 1959.
 Maccabe’s son, Christopher Maccabe CB, a prominent ex-civil servant, attended the society's sixtieth anniversary exhibition in 2017 as her representative.
 Maccabe showed a stained glass work with a poem by Anne Ruthven entitled the Crooked Cross at the USWA annual exhibition at the Bell Gallery in 1965.

-During the 1960s Gladys was a fashion and arts correspondent working for newspapers and television.
+During the 1960s Maccabe was a fashion and arts correspondent working for newspapers and television.
 She was Northern Ireland Art Critic for the Irish Independent and the Irish News and wrote columns for the Sunday Independent, Leisure Painter and the Ulster Tatler.
 She was also fashion correspondent for the Belfast News Letter and BBC Northern Ireland.